-- The batch job doesn’t have a real error handling.
+- The batch job doesn't have a real error handling.
 If an error occurs during a batch job, the job simply fails.
-However, if we are lucky, the batch job might write an error message to a log file.
+However, if you are lucky, the batch job might write an error message to a log file.

 - The batch job doesn't report its final state.
 In other words, there is no easy way to figure out if the batch job was finished successfully.

-We should now understand that Spring Batch solves the problems caused by handwritten batch jobs.
-Let’s move on and take a quick look at the key components of a Spring Batch job.
+You should now understand that Spring Batch solves the problems caused by handwritten batch jobs.
+Let's move on and take a quick look at the key components of a Spring Batch job.